-The Aiguistortes National Park is an area of outstanding natural beauty in the Catalonia region of Spain the Spanish Pyrenees Mountain Range.
+The Aiguistortes National Park is an area of outstanding natural beauty in the Catalonia region of the Spanish Pyrenees mountain range.

 The national park is already a winter favourite for skiers and snowboarders.
 Spring, Summer and early Autumn bring hikers that get to see the diverse flora and fauna between the dramatic mountain backdrop.